 Narrower exposure latitude

-First thing you’ll ask is where’s the grain as they are almost non-existent.
-Landscape images carry incredible detail while portraitures are seriously crisp.
-Unlike many 35mm film, a healthy dose of light is required to produce photographs with that added something, the Portra 160 doesn’t.
+First thing you’ll ask is where’s the grain, as they are almost non-existent.
+Landscape images carry incredible detail while portraitures are sharp.
+Unlike many 35mm film, a healthy dose of light is required to produce photographs with that added something but Portra 160 does not.

 Downside?
 Metering has to be done quite accurately as this Portra family member can transition into over exposure quite easily resulting in blown highlights which happens more often than expected.

-For that there is almost no professional grade contender at this speed, it is currently one of my favourite film stock.
+For that there is almost no 35mm professional grade contender at this speed, it is a great alternative to what everyone is shooting, the Portra 400.

 Shot on Canon 500N paired to a Canon EF 35mm f/2 IS